-The St. Patrick's Day Parade in Vancouver attracts 300,000 people annually, includes 2,000 participants, and features Celtic musicians, clowns, stilt walkers, antique vehicles, horse-mounted drill teams, Irish dancers, and much more.
+The St. Patrick's Day Parade in Vancouver in previous years has attracted 300,000 people annually, included 2,000 participants, and features Celtic musicians, clowns, stilt walkers, antique vehicles, horse-mounted drill teams, Irish dancers, and much more.

-Where: The parade route begins at Howe St. and Davie St. in downtown Vancouver, proceeding north along Howe to Georgia, and ending at Georgia & Granville Streets.
+The parade route has begun at Howe St. and Davie St. in downtown Vancouver, proceeded north along Howe to Georgia, and ended at Georgia & Granville Streets.

-Getting to the St. Patrick's Day Parade: Due to crowds and road closures, driving to and parking at the Parade will be extremely difficult.
-Buses are a better bet, or take the Canada LIne/SkyTrain to Granville Station, just one block south of W Georgia.
+Due to crowds and road closures, driving to and parking at the Parade has been extremely difficult.
+Buses have been a better bet, or an option has been the Canada Line/SkyTrain to Granville Station, just one block south of W Georgia.

 You can also extend your St. Patrick's Day celebrations into the night at one of Vancouver's Irish Pubs.

-If you're planning a trip to Vancouver, BC just for this event, these Guides will help:
+If you're planning a trip to Vancouver, BC, these Guides will help:

 - Plan Your Trip to Vancouver in 5 Simple Steps